tripti1410/tripti1410/README.md

 ## Hi there 👋 I am Trapti Rahangdale

-🔭 I’m currently working as Staff Frontend Engineer at Stellr, Remote/hybrid.
+🔭 I’m currently looking for work, Remote/hybrid.

 🖥 I mostly work with HTML, CSS, JS React, Redux and TypeScript.
 Also I am proficient in SVG.